 The Migrant Education Program ensures that all migrant students achieve academic success by reaching academic standards.
 The program aims that migrant EL students graduate high school with either a diploma or GED so that they can become productive adults.
 Funds from this program are used to ensure that migrant children are not penalized for moving, as migrant students have to deal with changing curriculum, state academic standards, and graduation requirements.
 Migrant students receive appropriate education services that help them succeed in school.

 Title III of the ESSA was put in place to ensure that ELs attain proficiency in the English language and excel in school to reach state academic standards.
 The funds go directly to state education agencies (SEAs), as well as LEAs, to help them better serve low-income students by strengthening the quality of academics and overall institutional management.

-Bilingual books play a huge role in bringing cultural relevancy into the classroom and the home.
+Culturally relevant books play a huge role in making a connection with literature.
 In the classroom, teachers help students become interested in reading and acquiring new language skills.
-At home, bilingual books encourage parental involvement because parents can relate to the stories and can read them in Spanish and can learn English while reading in their native language.
-EL parents and students that relate to assignments become more involved and open to learning, as they see that someone values their culture and experiences.
+At home, culturally meaningful books encourage parental involvement because parents can relate to the stories and can read them in Spanish and can learn English vocabulary too.
+EL parents and students have so much more to talk about when they see books that value their culture and experiences.
 Lectura Books offers an array of bilingual books for students of all ages.
-Additionally, the Latino Family Literacy Project offers professional development trainings for teachers working with EL families, so that they can learn how to incorporate cultural relevancy in the classroom and assignments.
+Additionally, the Latino Family Literacy Project offers professional development trainings for teachers working with immigrant families.